Cosm0sFerret/Cosmos-s-Junkyard/README.md

-# Cosmos-s-Junkyard
+# Cosmos's Junkyard
-a bunch of junk that i've made
+welcome to cosmos's junkyard, full of a bunch of stuff that i've made

+> [!WARNING]
+> yegh.